-Military operations against the Houthis have resulted in a severe threat level for merchant ships linked to the US and the UK through ownership.
-Based on Houthi announcements, the group will also target vessels which are owned by companies that are trading with Israel, leading to a severe threat level for these ships as well.
+Military operations against the Houthis have resulted in a high threat level for merchant ships linked to the US and the UK through ownership.
+Based on Houthi announcements, the group will continue targeting vessels which are owned by companies that are trading with Israel, meaning a continued severe threat level for these ships.